My favorite winter squash to grow is the red Kuri squash.

 - Soups and stews (I often bake puree first).

 - Stuffed and baked in the oven.

 Growing Red Kuri Squash

-Out of all the winter squash and pumpkins I’ve grown Kuri has been the most reliable.
-We often get a summer drought, and this variety handles this stress better than so many others.
+Out of all the winter squash and pumpkins I’ve grown kuri has been the most reliable.
+We often get a summer drought, and the red kuri squash is a fairly drought resistant crop.
 We can also harvest earlier than many other varieties making it excellent for short seasons.

 It’s a prolific producing plant, we often get 3-7 on each plant.
 They are a warm season crop that cannot be planted before your last spring frost.
 I start seeds indoors about 4 weeks before last spring frost, you can directly sow in warmer climates, but starting seeds indoors helps with maturity.

 By growing seedlings you’ll have better luck with more fruit ripening in time.

 This plant is a decently heavy feeder and appreciates rich well drained soil full of compost.

 It is a fruiting crop, so make sure they’re getting enough nutrients.
 You can mulch to retain water better.
 These vines sprawl out everywhere, so plant where they can take over or use a garden trellis.
 I’ve really enjoyed Kuri in the 3 sisters permaculture guild.

 Other great companions for squash include nasturtiums, marigolds, radishes, corn, calendula officinalis, and beans.